iNavFlight/inav/docs/Geozones.md

   - Example:
     ![image](https://github.com/user-attachments/assets/cc50e24b-dc83-4408-bcba-90d6da33eb63)
 - If multiple zones with different minimum and maximum altitudes are combined, they need to vertically overlap at least 50m.
 - It is not recommended, to edit geozones in CLI by hand as this bypasses a lot of sanity checks.
 Potential errors in zones will disable them or can leat to unexpected behaviors.
 Transferring Geozones with a DIFF between aircraft is fine.

+## CLI
+The Geozone Information are stored in two separate data arrays.
+The first array holds the main Geozone Information and settings.
+The second array holds the Geozone vertices.
+The following commands are available for users:

+- `geozone` without argument lists the current settings
+- `geozone vertex` - lists all vertices.
+- `geozone vertex reset` - deletes all vertices.
+- `geozone` vertex reset <zone id>` - Deletes all vertices of the zone.
+- `geozone` vertex reset <zone id> <vertex id>` - Deletes the vertex with the corresponding id from a zone.

+The following information are for app-developers. _DO NOT EDIT GEOZONES MANUALLY CLI_!

+`geozone <id> <shape> <type> <minimum altitude> <maximum altitude> <fence action>`

+- id: 0 - 63
+- shape: 0 = Circular, 1 = Polygonal
+- type: 0 = Exclusive, 1 = Inclusive
+- minimum altitude: In centimetres, 0 = ground
+- maximum altitude: In centimetres, 0 = infinity
+- fence action: 0 = None, 1 = Avoid, 2 = Position hold, 3 = Return to home

+`geozone vertex <zone id> <vertex idx> <latitude> <logitude>`

+- zone id: (0-63) The zone id to which this vertex belongs
+- vertex idx: Index of the vertex (0-126)
+- latitude/ logitude: Longitude and latitude of the vertex.
+Values in decimal degrees * 1e7.
+Example:the value 47.562004o becomes 475620040